Cyprus: Domestic Corporate Taxation

 Furthermore, the Special Contribution for Defence Law was amended.
 This abolished the minimum participation requirement of 1% for when dividends are received from abroad by a Cyprus tax resident company.
 This makes it easier for portfolio investors to benefit from the dividend participation exemption.

 The result of the amendment is that interest earned by a Cypriot company is now reduced to a maximum rate of 12.5% in all cases, whereas prior to the change, interest income could be taxed at 15%.
 The amendment was approved by parliament on 22 October 2009 and came into immediate force.

 See Law of Offshore for a fuller description of Cypriot investment law.

 EU Savings Tax Directive

-After the EU finally agreed its Tax Directive in June, 2003, the Commission said it intended to give the ten states acceding at that time, of which Cyprus was one, until 2007 to implement the Directive, which included a 'Code of Conduct' on 'harmful tax practices' and rules to avoid the double taxation of royalty and interest payments.
+The EU finally agreed its Tax Directive in June 2003.
+The European Commission the said it intended to give the ten acceding states (including Cyprus) until 2007 to implement the Directive, which included a 'Code of Conduct' on 'harmful tax practices' and rules to avoid the double taxation of royalty and interest payments.

 Special Levy on Banks

-On April 14, 2011, legislation was enacted to introduce a special bank levy in Cyprus under which financial institutions operating in Cyprus will be required to pay 0.095% on the total amount of deposits held at the end of each calendar year, up to a maximum of 20% of banks' total taxable profits.
-Interbank deposits and deposits held by foreign financial institutions are excluded from the levy.
+On 14 April 2011, legislation was enacted to introduce a special bank levy in Cyprus under which financial institutions operating in Cyprus will be required to pay 0.095% on the total amount of deposits held at the end of each calendar year, up to a maximum of 20% of banks' total taxable profits.
+Deposits between banks and those held by foreign financial institutions are excluded from the levy.
 However, subsidiaries and branches of foreign banks are included within the law.

 The levy is not deductible for income tax purposes, but reduces the amount of profits subject to deemed distribution.